hperrin/svelte-material-ui/packages/fab/README.md

 # More Information

-See [Buttons: floating action button](https://material.io/components/buttons-floating-action-button) in the Material design spec.
+See [Buttons: floating action button](https://m2.material.io/components/buttons-floating-action-button) in the Material design spec.

-See [FAB](https://github.com/material-components/material-components-web/tree/v14.0.0/packages/mdc-fab) in MDC-Web for information about the upstream library's architecture.